dotnet/docs-maui/docs/user-interface/context-menu.md

 :::image type="content" source="media/context-menu/webview.png" alt-text="Screenshot of a context menu on a WebView.":::

 When a menu item is clicked upon, the `OnWebViewGoToRepoClicked` event handler is executed:

-The following example shows the event handler that's executed when a context menu item is clicked:

 ```csharp
 void OnWebViewGoToRepoClicked(object sender, EventArgs e)